WeWork sets hard free cash flow, revenue targets as part of five-year plan

 As of the end of 2019, WeWork was present in 739 locations across 140 cities.

-WeWork said reut.rs/2UIyLy8 it would have access to $2.5-$3.0 billion of additional liquidity for future growth, after completing a credit facility with Goldman Sachs.
+WeWork said reut.rs/2UIyLy8 it expects to have $2.5-$3.0 billion of additional liquidity for future growth, provided it successfully meets the target on cash-flow breakeven in 2022.

 The company said in December that it arranged a $1.75 billion letter of credit with Goldman Sachs that was in the process of being syndicated and whose funds were expected to be available in January.